cloudfoundry/docs-deploying-cf/vcloud/deploying_micro_bosh.html.md

 BOSH is a system used to deploy and manage a Cloud Foundry installation.
 Like Cloud Foundry, BOSH itself is a distributed system.
 MicroBOSH is a single VM that contains all BOSH components.
 For most installation purposes, MicroBOSH can be used to install Cloud Foundry.
 If you are deploying a large, production instance of Cloud Foundry you may prefer to use a multi-VM deployment of BOSH for scale or resiliency purposes.
 To deploy this, you deploy MicroBOSH and then use MicroBOSH to deploy BOSH.

-A good way to think about this two step process is to consider that BOSH is a distributed system in itself.
-Since BOSH's core purpose is to deploy and manage distributed systems, it makes sense that we would use it to deploy itself.
-On the BOSH team, we gleefully refer to this as [Inception](http://en.wikipedia.org/wiki/Inception).

 ## <a id="bosh"></a>BOSH Configuration ##

 BOSH deploys software from a subdirectory under a deployments directory.